The Truth About ADA-Compliant Websites for Dental Practices

 Additionally, many accessibility best practices will improve your website’s Google search rankings.

-Are you planning a website redesign or worried about the accessibility of your practice’s website?
+Are you worried about the accessibility of your practice’s website?